roman-milk/roman-milk.github.io/the-purse.md

  "Married to Adrianna."

  I turned to Paul, "Is that true?
 Are you Ri's ex?"
-Report_Story #2